-Crocheting an ear warmer is easy since they can be made quickly with easy stitches and bulky yarn.
-Take a look at a few of the basic steps of this free ear warmer pattern below.
+Crocheting a headband is easy since they can be made quickly with easy stitches and bulky yarn.
+See the basic steps below.

 - Chain a given number of stitches for the size headband you want to make (see chart)